 Leadership Education Endowment

-This is a source of funding for programs that encourage social, spiritual, and intellectual growth for Sigma Kappa members, including speakers for convention and COTS, the leadership consultant program and the Promise program.
+This is a source of funding for programs that encourage social, spiritual, and intellectual growth for Sigma Kappa members, including speakers for convention and Regional Leadership Conferences (RLCs), the leadership consultant program and the Promise program.

 Barbara Williams Fenters Leadership Education Endowment